StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_package.md

 Inside the `.sts` archive you can find the provisioning directory, resources directory and a configuration file.
 Provisioning directory is prepared for provision groovy scripts, and Templates.

 * `provisioning` directory is where all icons, templates, and `groovy` scripts used for provisioning the StackPack are stored.
 The provisioning can also be split into multiple groovy scripts, and the `provisioning` directory is part of the `classpath` while provisioning the StackPack.
-Find more on [Groovy in StackState](../../reference/scripting/).
+Find more on [Groovy in Rancher Observability](../../reference/scripting/).
 * `resources` directory has all the static resources and contents for the StackPack.
 They're available in the Groove code through `/stackpack/{stackpack-name}/resources/{resource}`.
 * `stackpack.conf` is where the StackPack is configured.
 See the section below for more details.
-* `Templates` - these files are StackState Templated JSON handlebar files that reflect StackState configuration; it may contain `ComponentTypes`, `Id Extractors` and component/relations templates.
+* `Templates` - these files are Rancher Observability Templated JSON handlebar files that reflect Rancher Observability configuration; it may contain `ComponentTypes`, `Id Extractors` and component/relations templates.
 Find more details on the [templates page](how_to_get_a_template_file.md)

 ## The StackPack configuration file